CrashCortez/Cohpi4/README.md

 6 Volt adj. (over_voltage)

 Click all three set checks and apply and reboot.
+After the reboot open up wine configuration and let it download the needed files, mono and gecko I believe, just install everything it asks.

 ## Automated installer